 Recent initiatives by global regulators have helped to clarify future capital and liquidity requirements for the Australian banking industry.
-The Group believes that the G-20 and Basel III initiatives regarding capital are manageable within the specified timeframes, but will inevitably increase the cost of doing business.
+The G-20 and Basel III initiatives regarding capital are manageable within the specified timeframes, but will inevitably increase the cost of doing business.